sedaprotocol/seda-example-ops/examples/multi-price-feed/README.md

 ### Process

-1. Get and validates the input is in the correct format.
+1. Validates the Data Request execution argument is in the format of `SymbolA-SymbolB`.
-1. Makes HTTP calls to the three different APIs, converting their prices to `u128`s with 6 decimal precision.
+2. Makes HTTP calls to the three different APIs, converting their prices to `u128`s with 6 decimal precision.
-1. Takes the median of those three prices.
+3. Takes the median of those three prices.
-1. Returns the `u128` in little endian format.
+4. Returns the `u128` in little endian format.

 ### Example